NiagaChain/wallet-faq/src/faq/en/dexes-swaps/why-unstoppable-supports-only-dexes.md

-# Why does Unstoppable support only DEXes?
+# Why does Coinclass support only DEXes?

-The Unstoppable wallet app is engineered to work outside the traditional finance layer and therefore doesn't integrate any financial services that operate on traditional finance ecosystems.
+The Coinclass wallet app is engineered to work outside the traditional finance layer and therefore doesn't integrate any financial services that operate on traditional finance ecosystems.

 Thus, there is no option to: